devesh-y/devesh-y/README.md

 - Databases: MongoDB, MySQL
 - Other Skills: WebRTC, Data Structures and Algorithms, Operating Systems, DBMS, Computer Networks
 - Version Control: Git, GitHub

-## Projects
-- [URL-Shortener](https://github.com/devesh-y/URL-Shortener): This URL shortener application offers a seamless and efficient way to condense lengthy URLs into concise links.
-Whether you need to share links on social media, send them via email, or simply want to tidy up a long web address, our platform is here to assist you.
-- [Video-Calling-Application](https://github.com/devesh-y/Video-Calling-Application): This is a simple and lightweight web-based video calling application built using modern web technologies.
-It allows users to initiate real-time video calls directly from their web browsers, enabling seamless communication and collaboration between individuals or groups.
-- [REST-Api](https://github.com/devesh-y/REST-Api): This Rest API provides a comprehensive set of endpoints for CRUD operations, allowing you to create, read, update, and delete data with ease.
-With its well-defined routes and intuitive design, developers can quickly integrate and extend functionality to suit their specific needs.

 ## Competitive Coding
 I enjoy participating in competitive coding contests and honing my algorithmic skills.